filexf/filexf/README.md

-## ✏️ About me

-#### 👋 Hello, I'm Félix and I'm a fullstack developer!
+## 👋 Hello, I'm Félix, a web developer!
-I have a background in photography and recently completed an intensive 10-weeks bootcamp at Le Wagon, where I built several web applications using Ruby on Rails.
-I'm passionate about combining my graphic skills with web development to create visually appealing and user-friendly applications.
-Excited to bring creativity and technical expertise to my next project!
+With a background in photography and a recent graduation from Le Wagon’s intensive 10-week bootcamp, I specialize in building dynamic web applications using Ruby on Rails and React.
+I love merging creativity with technology to craft visually stunning and user-friendly solutions.
+Ready to bring innovation and technical skills to exciting new projects!

-## 🌐 My Website
+## 🌐 Explore My Work
-Come check out <a href = "https://filexf.github.io/felix-portfolio"> my website </a> right here to learn more about me !
+Check out my <a href = "https://filexf.github.io/felix-portfolio">portfolio website</a> 🌟  for an interactive showcase of my skills, projects, and experience!

 ## 🍳 My skills